Product and documentation updates about the MongoDB integration from the team at Stitch.

 MongoDB integration: New version (v1)

-A new version (v1) of our MongoDB integration is now available!
+A new version (v) of our integration is now available!

 - User-facing Extraction Logs

 - Field selection/exclusion using Projection Queries

 - Support for logical replication via OpLog and Full Table Replication

 - Run and stop Extraction on demand functionality

 Get started today by creating a new integration or learn more in the updated documentation.

 MongoDB (v11-01-2016) integrations: Support for Mongo 3.4 and SSL connections